 One more word about passwords: While they’re the first line of defense, they aren’t foolproof.
 Many observers believe that passwords are fairly easy to hack.
 Never rely on them as your only line of defense; use the other tips here as well.

-6. Don’t Post Identifiers on Social Media
+6. Don’t Risk Identity Theft through what you post on Social Media

 For example, banks and other financial institutions often ask for personal information as part of their security systems.
 There are often security questions, like what’s your favorite food, the name of your first pet or your mother’s maiden name.